Apply for a Glass Waste Trading License in Dubai

 Obtain initial approval from the free zone authority

-Sign the licence agreement and pay the applicable fees
+Sign the license agreement and pay the applicable fees

-Receive the issued licence and proceed with operational setup
+Receive the issued license and proceed with operational setup

 Required documentation typically includes passport copies of all shareholders and directors, a business plan or No Objection Certificate where applicable, and proof of address.
 Since 100% foreign ownership is permitted, there is no requirement to engage a UAE national sponsor or local partner.